How Much Does a Tornado Shelter Cost in 2025?

 Installing a storm shelter under a bed costs approximately $2,100 to $4,500.
 An under-bed storm shelter is ideal for homeowners without ample space or the budget for a larger storm shelter.

-An under-bed storm shelter can typically fit two people and meets Federal Emergency Management Agency (FEMA) requirements for EF5 tornadoes.
+An under-bed storm shelter can usually fit two people and meets Federal Emergency Management Agency (FEMA) requirements for EF5 tornadoes.
 However, these shelters are small.
 If you’re claustrophobic, it might not be the best option.

 Safe Room